stephinehc/network-engineer-portfolio-v0.1/networking-roadmap/03-switching-technologies/README.md

  switchport trunk native vlan 100 channel-group 2 mode desirable
 ```
 Port-channel will not be activated (SU) yet unless the other end of the switch has been configured.
-As we can see below, Po2 shows SD.
+As we can see below, Po2 shows SD. <br>

 <img width="623" height="488" alt="image" src="https://github.com/user-attachments/assets/069561a1-b23c-481a-9949-bad4f4b8aba6" />

 Configure S3 and wait for this notification in the CLI to show: